-This fund accounts for the financial resources to be used for the acquisition or construction of major infrastructure within the District.
+This fund accounts for the financial resources to be used for the acquisition or construction of major infrastructure within the District as well as funds set aside for capital reserves.

 As a general rule, the effect of interfund activity has been eliminated from the government-wide financial statements.